Medical Device Degree Programs and Training Information

 Read about certificate and degree programs in the field of medical devices.
 Get information on course requirements, career options and licensing requirements for engineers who develop medical devices.

-Medical device degree and training programs combine aspects of manufacturing, engineering, policy and marketing and how they apply to the development and distribution of medical devices.
-Students can pursue degrees in medical engineering and can supplement their education with undergraduate and graduate certificate programs in medical device technology.
+Medical device degree and training programs combine aspects of manufacturing, engineering, policy and marketing, and how they apply to the development and distribution of medical devices.
+Students can pursue bachelor's degrees in medical engineering and can supplement their education with undergraduate and graduate certificate programs in medical device technology.
 Undergraduate certificate programs teach students about how the devices are made and function as well as about regulations that cover this industry.
-Bachelor's degrees may be in biomedical or medical engineering and include courses in the development of medical devices.
-Graduate certificates often supplement bachelor's degree programs.
+Bachelor's degrees may be in biomedical or medical engineering and include courses in the development of medical devices, while graduate certificates delve into regulations and standards.
+Some programs may include a co-op opportunity or internship.

 Certificate Programs in Medical Device Technology